GNOME/totem/README.md

 - Nifty media player icon by [Jakub Steiner](https://gitlab.gnome.org/jimmac)
 - UI help by Seth Nickell and William Jon McCann
 - For code copyright, see the [COPYING file](COPYING)

-## Bugs

-Bugs should be filed in the [GNOME GitLab](https://gitlab.gnome.org/GNOME/totem/issues/).

-If the problem happens with a single video, please make sure to share it either through the issue tracker, or through a third-party service if the file is too big.

 ## Thanks